 Pro tip: If you don’t have a food processor, you can use a box grater to shred the cauliflower into rice.
 Patience, however, as it will take quite a while!
 You can also make fried “rice” by omitting the chicken broth, adding more cooking fat to the pan, and pan-frying the rice until tender, about 5 minutes.
 For an even more authentic fried rice experience, stir two egg whites into the cauliflower while pan-frying.

-Recipes and Photo from THE WHOLE30 by Melissa and Dallas Hartwig.
+Recipe and photo from THE WHOLE30 by Melissa and Dallas Hartwig.
 Copyright © 2015 by Whole9 Life, LLC.
 Reprinted by permission of Houghton Mifflin Harcourt Publishing Company.
+Photograph by Alexandra Grablewski.
 All rights reserved.